JohnnyonFlame/droidports/README.md

 -----
 This repository contains a lot of incomplete, experimental and untested code, and behavior is not guaranteed to match specifications, specially when it comes to the fake JNI implementation.

-PSVita ports are currently under heavy wip, and are known to be non-functional.

 Corrections, fixes, issue reports and optimizations are always welcome.

 ### Dependencies: